 Both OpenAI and Anthropic published engineering posts in early 2026 saying the same thing: the model isn't the bottleneck — the harness is.

 OpenAI's harness engineering series describes building their entire product with zero hand-written code.
-The secret was "structured documentation as a single source of truth" with "mechanical enforcement."
-Their advice: "Give agents maps, not 1,000-page manuals."
+Their approach relies on structured documentation directories that serve as the single source of truth for agents, with architectural constraints enforced mechanically via custom linters and CI — not just prompt instructions.

 Anthropic's post on effective harnesses for long-running agents describes the same pattern — every new agent session starts with no memory, so you need persistent structured context that agents can quickly load and reason about.